Hourglass Design

 Block Design Choice Justification

-JSON payload: { device_id, timestamp, temperature }
+Single-device payload: { device_id, lat, lon, timestamp, temperature }

 JSON at ingest → binary at storage

-Storage Realtime table (~16 MB)
+Storage Realtime latest-value table (~16 MB)

 Daily aggregation (~2.9 GB / 180 days)